Reflections from Lynn Connell Olenik

 Lynn Connell Olenik 11/09/2025

 Today is the other type of fall day, grey, drizzly; fairly uninspiring.
 I am reflecting on the loss of a young animal welfare warrior who passed away from a long term illness earlier this month.
 She was amazing.
 She had all of the heart and enough spunk to keep her passion alive in her work and stay the course on frustrating days.
 Though her life was shorter than many, she had the wisdom of a much older person, because I imagine, of the health challenges she had faced.
 I recall a number of conversations where she brought forward issues we, as leaders, don't always wish to here.
 With her grievance however, she always presented a solution a "could we try this" or "can I help with that" or a simple "what if".
 Training your staff to bring a solution alongside a complaint isn't easy but it contributes to everyone's development, including that it contributed to mine.
 I need to remain conscious of the fact, I am not a great listener.
 In these conversations, ideas were born, frustrations diffused and relationships were enhanced BUT I had to be present in these discussions and often trust the outcomes.
 That meant: no glancing at my phone or computer, no saying "we tried it, it didn't work" (because this time it might); no flat out "no" - or very seldom a flat out no. I could ask for a few days and meet them again or I would ask them to write out what their "fix" was to give it more clarity.
 This is where the trust came in.
 Leading is more than saying to do something a certain way, it is about developing a thought process and trusting an outcome.
 If you want to move from managing minutia you have to have agreed upon outcomes and help others progress forward to the goal.
 This is true empowerment, but it has to be coached and founded in relationships and trust.
 My conversations with Stephanie at times, could start out a bit tense; but the issues she brought forward were always important to the animals she cared for, and the people she worked with - a noble pursuit I often needed to hear.
-God's speed Stephanie, I'm certain there are a few kittens and baby racoons that need your loving touch up in the heavens as well.
+God's speed Stephanie, I'm certain there are a few kittens and baby raccoons that need your loving touch up in the heavens as well.
 Thanks for helping me learn to listen, find the message and develop trust in the solutions.

 Lynn Connell Olenik 11/22/2025

 Good morning on this fine, crisp fall day!
 I had someone ask me, how did you DO THIS for 20 years?
 I guess the honest answer is I was just too stubborn to give in.
 Tenacity is a gift.
 Believing that you can do the hard things, even if you aren't perfect, is the joy on being a "B" student, and not an "A" student.
-You do it, by the dead line, putting together what you KNOW and what you HAVE, and asking for suggestions on finding what you NEED.
+You do it, by the deadline, putting together what you KNOW and what you HAVE, and asking for suggestions on finding what you NEED.

 Another great thing is tracking percentages.
 Not necessarily where you were yesterday or even last month but nothing gets attention like graphs that slowly move up, year after year (or down as the case may be).
 We often key in on hard numbers over too small of a time frame and that can make us feel unsuccessful.
 So here is to the percentages and the graphs that start small and help everyone, including ourselves, visualize success.